-Where a club is registered as a 'One Club Model' on Foireann, the club must complete one risk assessment and develop one Child Safeguarding Statement
+At the time of completion where a club is registered as a 'One Club Model' on Foireann, the club must complete one risk assessment and develop one Child Safeguarding Statement.

-Where a Club is not registered on Foireann as a One Club and has more than one committee registered on Foireann separately, then each Committee (section) must complete their own risk assessment and develop a Child Safeguarding statement.
+At the time of completion where a Club is not registered on Foireann as a One Club and has more than one committee registered on Foireann separately, then each Committee (section) must complete their own risk assessment and develop a Child Safeguarding statement.